How the 40% Bar Passage Rule Hurts the Less Fortunate

 So when I attended law school, here is what I found:

-- A large portion of the students were English as a second language and thus, could not get the LSAT scores or funds to get into a top tiered school;
+- A large portion of the students was English as a second language and thus, could not get the LSAT scores or funds to get into a top tiered school;

 - Many of the students were single mothers;

-- Some students were already experienced litigators who, except for a Bar Card, could out practice and outmaneuver even the most experienced trial lawyers (I had already second chaired three jury trials as a “Certified Law Student” [4.
+- Some students have already experienced litigators who, except for a Bar Card, could out practice and outmaneuver even the most experienced trial lawyers (I had previously second chaired three jury trials as a “Certified Law Student” [4.
 Certified Law Student http://www.courts.ca.gov/cms/rules/index.cfm?title=nine&linkid=rule9_42], and authored thousands of briefs and legal pleadings under several supervising attorneys.)

 The Federal Lawsuit